Kazuki Yamada: Biography

 Yamada first guest-conducted the Monte-Carlo Philharmonic Orchestra (OPMC) in 2011.
 In the fall of 2013, he became the orchestra's principal guest conductor.
 In April 2015, the OPMC announced the appointment of Yamada as its next principal conductor and artistic director, effective September 2016, with an initial contract of three years.
 In September 2020, the OPMC announced a further contract extension for Yamada through the 2023–2024 season.
 In June 2023, the OPMC announced the most recent extension of Yamada's contract as its music director, through August 2026.
-In May 2025, the OPMC announced that Yamada is to conclude his tenure as its music director at the close of his current contract, in August 2026.
+Yamada concluded his OPMC tenure as its music director in August 2026.

 Yamada first guest-conducted the City of Birmingham Symphony Orchestra (CBSO) in 2012.
 In May 2018, the CBSO announced the appointment of Yamada as its next principal guest conductor, effective with the 2018–2019 season.
 In January 2021, the CBSO announced the extension of Yamada's contract as principal guest conductor with CBSO until 2023.
 In September 2021, the CBSO announced the appointment of Yamada as its next chief conductor and artistic advisor, effective 1 April 2023, with an initial contract of 4.5 years.
 In May 2024, the CBSO elevated Yamada's title to music director.
 In January 2025, the CBSO announced an extension of Yamada's contract as its music director through the 2028–2029 season.

 Yamada first guest-conducted the Deutsches Symphonie-Orchester Berlin (DSO-Berlin) in April 2024.
 He returned for a second guest-conducting appearance with the DSO-Berlin in September 2024.
-In April 2025, the DSO-Berlin announced the appointment of Yamada as its next chief conductor, effective with the 2026-2027 season, with an initial contract of three years.
+In April 2025, the DSO-Berlin announced the appointment of Yamada as its next chief conductor, effective with the 2026–2027 season, with an initial contract of three years.

 Yamada, his wife, and their family reside in Berlin.